 Being proactive at the beginning of your business startups foundation can work to develop a culture that employees take pride in being a part of and also help to express your vision into the long term.
 Waiting until you are a more established business with a team of employees to worry about your corporate culture can have a negative impact on your business as you forget about the very ideals that make your business startup who it is.
 With a little bit of management and foresight now, you can craft a corporate culture that follows your business startup’s vision, values, mission, and expected behaviors.

 Find Your Purpose

 Start by thinking about what the vision for your business really is.
-You need to think about where you where you are headed and where you want to go.
+You need to think about where you are headed and where you want to go.
 Having some direction early on with your business startup will give you, as well as your employees, something to work towards and aim for.
 The decisions and choices you make should directly support your vision and allow you to drive your company well into the future.

 Along with your vision, you need to create the values that your business startup stands for.
-This is an important step as this will carve out the ideals of your brand and expectations of your employees.
+This is an important step as this will carve out the ideals of your brand and the expectations of your employees.
 Your employees are just as much a reflection of your business as you are and having values that they can live up to can bring a strong reputation and recognition to your company.